 The College, University and other bodies arrange and support a variety of activities and events that enrich the studies and lives of students in College.
-Opportunities to apply for funding towards your projects, these may be academic or non-academic activities, can be found in the 'Fees, funding and awards' page.
+Opportunities to apply for funding towards your projects, these may be academic or non-academic activities, can be found here.
 Some of the other opportunities provided by the College are described below.

 The Fitzwilliam Society hosts a Careers Fair every November.
 Alumni representing a wide range of careers are available for networking and questions.
 Open to all students.
 For more information, contact the Development Office.